-- Has sent a representative to attend General Member meetings - Has used COHO since 1984 for professional management services with co-op managers trained in the sector - Renovated their units using CHF BC's programs for flooring, cabinets and countertops - Became a Co-op Housing Interest Pool (CHIP) client using their daily co-op deposits to generate more revenue from higher CHIP interest rates - Has delivered big savings to their members through CHF BC's telecom program - Took advantage of waste and recycling services - Developed an asset management plan, received assistance with making financial arrangements and launched a building renewal project.
+- Regularly send presentative to attend General Member meetings - Has used COHO since 1984 for professional management services with co-op managers trained in the sector - Renovated their units ng the year using CHF BC's ring program and cabinet and countertops - Became a Co-op Housing Interest Pool (CHIP) client ining their income ual co-op savings to one large depositor and making them eligible for higher interest rates. - Used Telecom service: - Taker advantage of waste and recycling services - Developed an asset management p m eceived assistance with making financial arrangements and engaged in a building renewal project.